-DLR Category Definition Category Types and Examples Digital Productivity ToolsSoftware, applications (apps), programs, or websites that Presentation tools Presentation and publication tools that allow students to demonstrate what they have learned about a topic or to publish a digital story about a memorable day.
+DLR Category Definition Category Types and Examples Tools Software, applications (apps), programs, or websites that Presentation tools ■ Presentation and publication tools that allow students to demonstrate what they have learned about a topic or to publish a digital story about a memorable day.
 These may include music, images, and/or video. students use to plan, document, organize, and analyze content.
 They do not contain academic content.
 Word processing tools Word or text processing tools that enable students to create, edit, and print documents such as in creating a newspaper based on topics from history class or reporting on a field trip.
-Information analysis tools Spreadsheet and data analysis tools that allow students to organize and analyze information, such as tracking local rainfall over time or analyzing and summarizing factors that led to the migration from the American Dust Bowl to the West in the 1930s.
+Information analysis tools ■ Spreadsheet and data analysis tools that allow students to organize and analyze information, such as tracking local rainfall over time or analyzing and summarizing factors that led to the migration from the American Dust Bowl to the West in the 1930s.
 Information organization tools Concept-mapping tools that let students visually represent relationships among sets of information, such as creating a mindmap of the American Revolution or a concept map for the causes of the Civil War.
-Story templates that assist students to communicate a narrative using text and/or images, as in retelling a story they have heard.
-Digital Communication Tools communication applications (apps), Asynchronous/ synchronous text communications Discussion boards or forums that provide platforms for students to post reactions and/or comments and share perspectives, such as in providing analyses of a novel they have read and sharing feedback on their peers' analyses.
-Emails, text messaging, chats, for example, using a chat function to share peer feedback on a report.
-Reflection tools Blogs or student journals that allow students opportunities to share and/or reflect on their learning experiences, such as a student who uses a journal entry to reflect on her understanding of particular math concepts.
-Video- conferencing/ meeting tools Videoconferencing or meeting tools that provide a remote means of seeing and speaking with others in real time, such as in enabling a science class to see and talk with NASA experts, or allowing students in a Spanish dual- language class to see and share a geography game with Spanish-speaking peers in Mexico.
+Story templates that assist students to communicate a narrative using text and/or images, as in retelling a story Digital Communication Tools applications (apps), programs, or websites that students use to Asynchronous/ synchronous text communications Discussion boards or forums that provide platforms for students to post reactions and/or comments and share perspectives, such as in providing analyses of a novel they have read and sharing feedback on their peers' analyses.
+Emails, text messaging, chats, for example, using a chat communicate, collaborate, networ or present information.
+They do not contain academic content. collaborate, network, or present information.
+They do not contain Reflection tools function to share peer feedback on a report.
+Blogs or student journals that allow students opportunities to share and/or reflect on their learning experiences, such as a student who uses a journal entry to reflect on her understanding of particular math concepts.
+Video- conferencing/ meeting tools ■ Videoconferencing or meeting tools that provide a remote means of seeing and speaking with others in real time, such as in enabling a science class to see and talk with NASA experts, or allowing students in a Spanish duallanguage class to see and share a geography game with Spanish-speaking peers in Mexico.
 Project collaboration tools Document or project-sharing tools that provide an online platform where students can work on products together, as in jointly editing a shared book report.